eclipse-sumo/sumo/docs/web/docs/TraCI/Change_Vehicle_State.md

 - **bit1** (keepRoute = 2 when only this bit is set)
   - **1**: The vehicle is mapped to the exact position in the network (including the exact lateral position).
-If that position lies outside the road network, the vehicle stops moving on it's own accord until it is placed back into the network with another TraCI command. (if keeproute = 3, the position must still be within 100m of the vehicle route)
+If that position lies outside the road network, the vehicle stops moving on its own accord until it is placed back into the network with another TraCI command. (if keeproute = 3, the position must still be within 100m of the vehicle route)
   - **0**: The vehicle is always on a road
 - **bit2** (keepRoute = 4 when only this bit is set)
   - **1**: lane permissions are ignored when mapping
-  - **0**: The vehicle is mapped only to lanes that allow it's vehicle class
+  - **0**: The vehicle is mapped only to lanes that allow its vehicle class

 The angle value is assumed to be in navigational degrees (between 0 and 360 with 0 at the top, going clockwise).
 The angle is used when scoring